 Pasta Fagioli is a hearty Italian pasta and bean soup.
-Cooked in a perfectly seasoned tomato-based broth, vegetables, and pasta, this wholesome one-pot meal makes a delicious weeknight dinner.
+Cooked in perfectly seasoned tomato-based broth, vegetables, and pasta, this wholesome one-pot meal makes a delicious weeknight dinner.
 Best of all this favorite vegetarian soup is ready in under 30 minutes using this easy Instant Pot recipe.

 This recipe is inspired by the Pasta e Fagioli soup that I have enjoyed for years from a small pizzeria near my work.
-The delicious bean soup loaded with garlic, carrots, creamy potatoes, and the perfectly cooked pasta, served with a crusty baguette to mop up the soup always made a hearty lunch.
+The delicious bean soup loaded with garlic, carrots, creamy potatoes, and perfectly cooked pasta, served with a crusty baguette to mop up the soup always made a hearty lunch.

 Eventually, when my office got relocated to a different town, I started to miss the simple and fresh taste of Pasta e Fagioli.
 I then started experimenting with this soup at home to realize that it was really easy to make with the same restaurant-like taste, minus the prosciutto.
 Now, my entire family loves this comforting, healthy soup which is a huge WIN!

 The convenience of better than bouillon vegetable broth base and jarred marinara sauce helps make this soup in under 30 minutes.
 The tender ditalini pasta gets cooked along with the remaining ingredients in the Instant Pot making this a true one-pot dish.

 Close Instant Pot with pressure valve to sealing.
 Cook on Pressure Cook/Manual(Hi) for 4 mins followed by Quick Release.
 Add salt and pepper to taste.
 Stir in baby spinach or kale and enjoy hot!

 - Add your favorite fresh herbs like parsley, basil, or rosemary

 - Stir in parmesan rind in the soup for an extra flavor boost

 - Serve with grated parmesan cheese

 - Cut the veggies small so they cook evenly in 4 minutes of pressure cooking.